 In those moments, Noor was unable to move, unable to think.
 Ammi’s words hit her like a brick hitting a steel wall.
 Her words were felt, but they were thrown at her too often.
 She was only immune to them.
 It was these words that would cause her to express her misery when no one else was around.
 She would find a way to end her sadness and the burden she had put on her family somehow.

-As Noor climbed back from the top of the roof, she made her way to the bathroom and stood there in the mirror and saw her insecurities reflecting back at her.
-Her hair was wisped back from the wind outside.
-Her eyes still puffy and her skin showing a bit of pink from tears.
+As Noor climbed back from the top of the roof, she made her way to the bathroom, stood there before the mirror, and saw her insecurities reflecting back at her.
+Her hair was wisped back from the wind outside, her eyes still puffy, and her skin showing a bit of pink from tears.
 How many times she had prayed, how many times she had pleaded to God to make her skin lighter, she thought to herself.
 How many times she had endured words of hate, feelings of neglect from Ammi and others who found every reason to ostracize her and make her feel as if she wasn’t deserving of love or acceptance simply because she wasn’t light enough.

 Reluctantly, she dug into the cabinet beneath the sink and began to scrub a bar of animal fat on herself again, hoping to scrub until she could see the dirt on her skin wash away.